 Snellville, GA, 30039

-The Parent Center is conveniently located just inside the entrance to the Media Center.
+The Family Center is conveniently located just inside the entrance to the main building.
 Please see our Welcome Coordinator for assistance.

 Parents have the right to request information about the degree and qualifications of their child's teacher(s) and paraprofessional(s), if applicable.
 Please refer to the GCPS Student-Parent Handbook or contact your school's principal for more information.